woodville2023/example-servlet-app/README.md

 </tomcat-users>

 ```
+- Got to http://localhost:8080/management to see installed applicaitons

 ### Apache Maven
 - Got to https://maven.apache.org/download.cgi
 - Download this file 	apache-maven-3.9.9-bin.zip or the first zip file to a preferred location